Looking for around-the-ear headphones?Start shopping

-Sennheiser Momentum Headphones Review
+Sennheiser Momentum headphones

-Classic looks and balanced sound make the Momentum stand out
+Classic looks and balanced sound

 With so many new fashion-forward headphones hitting the market, there was bound to be a retro-inspired response.
 Enter the Sennheiser Momentum.
 Eschewing bright colors for brown leather, these small around-the-ear headphones make their own fashion statement.
 With their classic looks and focus on portability, the Momentums are both a throwback and a step forward.

 Sennheiser chose premium materials for the Momentum, including super-soft earpads made of real leather, as well as a leather headband — rugged on the top, cushioned on the bottom where it rests against your head.
 The earcup sliders are stainless steel and securely cradle the brown earcups.
 If you own a bomber jacket and happen to be looking for matching headphones, look no further.

 The Momentum comes with a hard-shell travel case (more brown) as well as a 1/4-inch plug adapter and two very thin cables concealed in a clever hideaway.
 The cables, one of which includes a 3-button in-line remote designed for Apple devices, connect to the left earcup and twist to lock into place.
 The volume and multi-function buttons on the remote are large, though difficult to distinguish by touch.
 But the cable’s miniplug includes a nice feature: it pivots for a straight or right-angle connection into your mobile device.